jzerfowski/fieldline_lsl/readme.md

 ## Requirements
-**If you use code from this repository in your publication or project, I ask you to give credit for my work and link so others can benefit too.**
+***If you use code from this repository in your publication or project, I ask you to give credit for my work and link this repo so others can benefit too.***

 - fieldline_api (0.0.13)
 - [pylsl](https://pypi.org/project/pylsl/)